 Unfortunately, the post got 2000 likes, so I had to call it off.

-I used to think the difference between Art and Content was that Art was made to express oneself and Content was made to be consumed.
+I used to think the difference between Art and Content was that Art was made to express yourself and Content was made to be consumed by others.

-But The Tumblr Poet had become a living satire—a piece of art I made to express myself that had to become content before it could be art.
+Yet The Tumblr Poet had become a living satire—art I created to express how I felt, art that needed to be content before it could become art.

 My poetry finally had a real audience, but it felt incomplete.
 True legitimacy for the Insta-poet can only be found one way: merch.